swtan346/tp/docs/UserGuide.md

 2. Download the latest `nab.jar` from [here](https://github.com/AY2324S2-CS2103T-F10-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your Nursing Address Book.
+3. Copy the file to the folder you want to use as the _home folder_ for your NAB.

 4. Open a command terminal.
    * For Windows users: Search for `cmd` in the Start menu and run it as an administrator if necessary.